GSA/digitalgov.gov/content/posts/2016/09/2016-09-19-how-do-you-redesign-a-dinosaur-redesigning-an-intranet-site-the-beginning-stages.md

 I expected to see some scattered results since we had multiple participants, all with their own thoughts and ideas about how the site should look.
 Instead, what I saw was common ground and understanding of how our content should be organized.
 This was one of the most rewarding moments in the process so far &#8211; I could see the structure of a new site coming together!
 We were now ready to assemble.

-<h2>Wireframes: Erecting a Structure</h2>
+## Wireframes: Erecting a Structure

 After compiling the results and reviewing the top-level headings from this exercise, I could see the structure of a a new Intranet site coming together.
 Next, all our data was provided to a Web designer, who will create our first prototypes, or wireframes.
 I discovered that, through a disciplined process,  I didn’t need to puzzle about the redesign too much.

 We will now work on fine-tuning wireframes design elements, and  usability testing.
 I hope to update folks interested in this process in an upcoming blog post!

 ---
-<i>Karla Blaine has been a Web and Intranet Content Manager for the past 10 years at the NIH National Center for Complementary and Integrative Health.</i>
+_Karla Blaine has been a Web and Intranet Content Manager for the past 10 years at the NIH National Center for Complementary and Integrative Health._